reshamas/fastai_deeplearn_part1/courses/dl2/lesson_10.md

 - `00:15:35` YangLu said, what if we did a different kind of custom head?
     - take original picture, rotate it, and then make our dependent variable the opposite of that rotation
     - and see if it can learn to un-rotate it
+    - and this is a super useful thing, Google photos has an option to automatically rotate photos for you
+    - as Yang Lu showed here, you could build that network right now by doing exactly the same as our previous lesson, but your custom head is one that spits out a single number, which is how much to rotate by
+    -

 ### Match the Equations to the Code